jaspector

 Monday-Thursday, 10:00 AM - 4:00 PM

-Typical inspection sequence: Site Plan Review: Planning Board review for nonresidential development and multifamily (>2 units).
+Typical sequence: Site Plan Review: Planning Board review for nonresidential development and multifamily (>2 units).
 Floodplain: Floodplain ordinance compliance; additional documentation required.

 Any structure over 100 sq. ft. being erected or relocated.

-1. Determine if your project requires a Zoning Compliance Certificate: required before erecting or using any structure over 100 sq. ft., or relocating any building.
+To apply for a building permit in Columbia, NH, follow these steps: 1.
+Determine if your project requires a Zoning Compliance Certificate: required before erecting or using any structure over 100 sq. ft., or relocating any building.
 2. Remodeling/repairs are exempt only if use does not change and the building is not enlarged or its living area expanded.
 3. Complete the Building Permit (Zoning Compliance Certificate) application: owner info, property location, frontage, road class, driveway status, septic approval status, flood zone status, and a sketch showing roads, abutters, and setback distances.
 4. If a driveway does not already exist: obtain driveway approval from the Selectmen and/or Road Agent before the Zoning Compliance Certificate is issued.
 5. Confirm compliance with Rural district standards: 3-acre minimum lot, 200 feet minimum road frontage, 25-foot setbacks from all boundaries and public rights-of-way, 35-foot maximum height, one principal residential unit per 3-acre lot.
 6. For nonresidential development or multifamily dwellings of more than 2 units: obtain site plan approval from the Planning Board before seeking the Zoning Compliance Certificate.
 7. For floodplain development: comply with the Columbia Floodplain Ordinance (adopted 2012); permits required in Special Flood Hazard Areas with elevation/floodproofing documentation.
 8. Submit completed application with fee.
 After-the-fact applications carry a $200 penalty.
 9. Approved certificates must be posted at the site; they expire after one year.